 A note about the data

-"Graduation rate" in the tables below counts students from the 2007 cohort who graduated with a Regents or local degree as of August 2011 (four school years plus one summer).
+"Graduation rate" in the tables below counts students from the 2008 cohort who graduated as of August 2012 (four school years plus one summer).
 "Dropped out" is students who did not get a degree, did not transfer to a GED program, did not get an IEP diploma, or are not still enrolled.

-Breakdowns by Capital Region school district and county -- with the last three years' rates -- are in wide format above (scroll all the way up).
+Breakdowns by Capital Region school district and county -- with previous years' rates -- are in wide format above (scroll all the way up).
 Comparing just a few years isn't necessarily going to give you much sense of any significant trend, but it's there for casual comparison.

-All data is from NYSED (pdf).
-Percentages have been rounded.
+All data is from NYSED.
+In many cases, percentages have been rounded.

 A few notes

-+ Vorheesville takes the top spot for the second year in a row.
++ Vorheesville takes the top spot, for the third year in a row.

 photo: Flickr user Kyle McCluer